 I want to qualify that answer, though, because there is so much added hotness in ASP.NET Core that limiting me to three choices if like having to choose my favorite child -- I love them all.

 Any "gotchas" you've discovered when working with ASP.NET Core 2?

 Well, the biggest "gotcha" is the fact that there isn't a migration path from ASP.NET MVC to ASP.NET Core.
 Unlike MVC and WebForms, where you could use them together (as in the One ASP.NET campaign that Microsoft executed not too long ago), moving from ASP.NET MVC to ASP.NET Core needs to done in a very deliberate and planned manner.

 One of your session as Visual Studio Live!
-Austin is a hands-on lab where you build a ASP.NET application in a day.
+Boston is a full-day hands on lab where you build a ASP.NET application in a day.
 Can you tell us more about that application and what attendees will achieve?

 Certainly!
 We will be building the (fake) SpyStore eCommerce application.
 This is using the data from the old IBuySpy sample application from .NET 1.1 days.
 We start by building the data access layer using Entity Framework Core 2, then build and ASP.NET Core Web application.
 While we can't cover every single feature of EF Core and ASP.NET Core in one day, we cover a lot of them.

 What else about these two programs would you like to share with Visual Studio Magazine readers?

 If you aren't upgrading your skills to .NET Core, then you are going to miss out on the next revolution for .NET developers.
 Likewise, if you aren't looking at your application and project portfolios and looking at where .NET Core and ASP.NET Core fit, your organization is going to miss out on the huge performance gains in the platform as well as the potential cost savings from cross platform deployments as well as containerization.